e-hengirmen/utility-tools/README.md

 # utility-tools
 **Includes useful tools I have used to debug my projects**

-To use these tools first use yout favourite terminal to run compile.sh script:
+To use these tools first use your favourite shell to run below script:
 ```
 	chmod u+x compile.sh
 	./compile.sh
 ```

 ## read_binary.cpp
-Writes all of the bytes of the file as zeros and ones.
+Writes all of the bytes of the file to the stream as zeros and ones.
 This might be useful if you are working with binary file operations.
 * if the file size is high please do divert the stream to a text file to use it run the command below:
 ```